-We aspire to empower our graduates to emerge as leaders, innovators, and global ambassadors of excellence in Artificial Intelligence and Data Science by cultivating creativity, resilience, and a curious mindset.
-We invite all interested stakeholders to join us in transforming engineering education as we embark on this groundbreaking journey.
-Together, let's strive for excellence, innovation, and a lasting impact on society.
+By nurturing creativity, resilience, and a curious mindset, we aim to prepare our graduates to become leaders, innovators, and global ambassadors of excellence in the field of Artificial Intelligence Machine Learning.
+We invite all interested parties to join us on this transformative journey to redefine engineering education.
+Together, let's strive for excellence, innovation, and a positive impact on society.

-Chairperson Board of Studies Artificial Intelligence and Data Science SIES Graduate School of Technology
+Chairperson Board of Studies Artificial Intelligence and Machine Learning SIES Graduate School of Technology

-HEAD of the Department Artificial Intelligence & Data Science SIES.
-Graduate School of Technology

-Sri Chandrasekarendra Saraswathy Vidyapuram
+HEAD of the Department Artificial Intelligence & Machine Learning SIES.
+Graduate School of Technology Sri Chandrasekarendra Saraswathy Vidyapuram Plot-1-C&E, Sector-V, Nerul, Navi Mumbai-400766

-Chairperson

-Academic Council SIES Graduate School of Technology
+Chairperson Academic Council SIES Graduate School of Technology